icrm-org/icrm-new/bylaws/index.md

 circulated with the provisional agenda [Section 7.2].

-`10.5` — The Coordinator of each working group shall plan the work of the group, and may appoint qualified persons, who need not be members of ICRM, to his working group.
+`10.5` — The Coordinator of each working group shall plan the work of the group, and may appoint qualified persons, who need not be members of ICRM, to their working group.

-`10.6` — In the event of a within-term resignation of a working group Coordinator, the Executive Board shall appoint an interim replacement in accordance with Article 11.5.
+`10.6` — In the event of a within-term resignation of a working group Coordinator, the Executive Board shall appoint an interim replacement in accordance with Articles 11.5 and 12.3.

 ## 11. Election of ICRM Officers

-`11.1` — Any member of ICRM may nominate a candidate to fill any vacant ICRM office after having first obtained his or her agreement in writing.
+`11.1` — Any member of ICRM may nominate a candidate to fill any vacant ICRM office after having first obtained their agreement in writing.
 All such nominations shall be sent to reach a member of the Nominating Committee at least one month before the date of the election.
 If a vacancy should be created after the deadline of one month before the date of election including at the General